The BBC reported recently that brain training - playing digital games that test memory and reasoning - might actually benefit older people.

-In another, cognitive training exercises appeared to boost the memory skills of children with various types of acquired brain injury3.
+In another study, cognitive training exercises appeared to boost the memory skills of children with various types of acquired brain injury.

 If the brain can be 'trained' in this way, it is thanks to neuroplasticity, which allows brain structure and function to adapt as we learn.
 Neural pathways that we frequently use become stronger, while those that we rarely use are lost or 'pruned'.
 This keeps the brain tidy and efficient, ensuring that we use our energy in the right places.

 By repeatedly exercising cognitive functions, we reactivate and strengthen the important neural pathways underlying them.
 These pathways are then likely to be more reliable in the future.

 If regular gaming can tap into plasticity in the right places, then important functions can be trained and improved in the brain.